schlagert/bootstrap/README.md

 For this purpose the `bootstrap` application provides the `bootstrap` behaviour.
 To get notifications about node actions the two functions `on_connected/2` and `on_disconnected/3` must be implemented.
-The implementing handler can the be managed using the functions provided in the `bootstrap` module.
+The implementing handler can then be managed using the functions provided in the `bootstrap` module.
 If you already know the `gen_event` behaviour, this will be nothing new for you.
 All functions except for `add_sup_handler/2` basically do the same as the `gen_event`